Skip to content

 Cyber insurance plans go beyond financial risk transfer, so cyber policies can provide a range of proactive and risk mitigation services such as training, workshops, and more.
 Integration with Managed Security Services Providers (MSSPs) is another component.

 Failing to take cyber security seriously — particularly when you factor in cyber insurance exclusions — is an open invitation to financial devastation.
 The best way for a company to respond is to be aware of their policy and what they can do to flesh out their own security standards.
-Download this Minimum Cybersecurity Checklist from Risk Cooperative to see where your organization currently stands.

 Assessing Your Cyber Insurance Policy